 The Ancient History of the Hagia Sophia Museum

-The Hagia Sophia museum is a masterpiece of architecture and history that stretches back more than 1,000 years before Columbus ever set sail for America.
+The Hagia Sophia history that stretches back more than 1,000 years, even before Columbus ever set sail for America.
 That puts the significance of the building into perspective for me.

-Originally built by the East Roman Empire as a church in 360AD, the Hagia Sophia retained this use for nearly 1,000 years.
+Originally built by the East Roman Empire as a church in 360AD, it was called Megale Ekklesia (Big Church).
+It later became known as the Hagia Sophia (Holy Wisdom).
+It retained this use as a church for nearly 1,000 years.
 It was then converted and used as a mosque for nearly 500 years.
-Finally in 1935 it was turned into a museum which is what we know today.
+Finally, in 1935 it was turned into a museum which is what we know today.

 The Hagia Sophia that we entered was in fact the third construction on the same spot.
 The first two burned down and were demolished following public riots in 404AD and 532AD.
 Third time lucky, the last construction completed in 537AD remains, albeit with repairs and renovations over the centuries.
 But essentially, the Hagia Sophia is one and half thousand years old, a grand building that still takes the breath away after all this time.

-Underneath our feet, hidden far below, was the Basilica Cistern built in 532AD, a part of the Hagia Sophia and another incredible piece of engineering that has stood the test of time.
+Underneath our feet, hidden somewhere far below, was the Basilica Cistern, another special Istanbul sightseeing gem.
+The ancient Cistern was built in 532AD, a part of the Hagia Sophia and another incredible piece of engineering that has stood the test of time.

 …But First, Let Me Take A Selfie – Too!